 Figure 10.
-Track reconstruction efficiency as a function of the number of true tracks used in the training of a classical GNN (red squares) and the QGNN (brown triangles) for e^{-} -laser collisions with $\xi = 3$.
+Track reconstruction efficiency as a function of the number of true tracks used in the training of a classical GNN (red green squares) and the QGNN (brown triangles) for e^{-} -laser collisions with $\xi = 3$.
+The QGNN results rely on classical simulations of quantum hardware.